 Every year, the “APGI Young Investigator Award” recognizes the most outstanding doctoral thesis in the field of Pharmaceutics, Biopharmaceutics and Pharmaceutical Technology.
 It is kindly sponsored by Sanofi.

-APGY YOUNG INVESTIGATOR AWARD 2024
+APGY YOUNG INVESTIGATOR AWARD 2025

-If you defended your PhD thesis between 15 november 2022 and 14 october 2023, you can candidate for the 2024 “APGI YOUNG INVESTIGATOR AWARD”.
+If you defended your PhD thesis between 15 november 2023 and 14 october 2024, you can candidate for the 2025 “APGI YOUNG INVESTIGATOR AWARD”.

-Please send a pdf file of your thesis (in French or English) and a short curriculum vitae, by 30 October 2023, to APGI (apgi@apgi.org) and Géraldine Piel (geraldine.piel@uliege.be).
+Please send a pdf file of your thesis (in French or English) and a short curriculum vitae, by 15 November 2024, to APGI (apgi@apgi.org) and Géraldine Piel (geraldine.piel@uliege.be).
 The file can be sent by We Transfer (a compressed version would be appreciated).

-The price (accompanied by a check) will be officially awarded at the 14th World Meeting on Pharmaceutics, Biopharmaceutics and Pharmaceutical Technology, 18 – 21 March 2024 | Vienna, Austria
+The price (accompanied by a check) will be officially awarded during the 5th European Conference on Pharmaceutics, 24-25 March 2025 in Porto, Portugal.

 Young Investigator Award 2024

-Dr. Helena Breat – Ghent University
+Dr. Helena Braet – Ghent University

 Thesis: High pressure nebulization of smart hydrogels: driving intraperitoneal drug delivery forward